lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 serialized, converted to NRZI encoding with bit-stuffing and sent to the transmitter.
 The received bitstream is recovered, clock aligned and decoded and has bit-stuffing removed.
-The recovered clock alignment is used for transmission
+The recovered clock alignment is used for transmission.

 The higher level protocol engine forms the bitstream into packets, performs CRC checking and recognizes IN, OUT and SETUP